-Goodpasture disease, also known as antiglomerular basement membrane antibody (anti-GBM) disease, is an important cause of the pulmonary renal syndrome (Goodpasture syndrome).
-The pulmonary renal syndrome consists of glomerulonephritis and pulmonary hemorrhage.
+Goodpasture disease, also known as antiglomerular basement membrane antibody (anti-GBM) disease, is an important cause of pulmonary-renal syndrome (Goodpasture syndrome).
+Pulmonary-renal syndrome consists of glomerulonephritis and pulmonary hemorrhage.
 Goodpasture disease is caused by an autoantibody to the alpha-3 chain of type IV collagen.
 This type of collagen is principally found in the basement membranes of alveoli and glomeruli.

 Senior Lecturer and Honorary Consultant in Nephrology

 University of Edinburgh and Edinburgh Royal Infirmary

 RGP has helped Genzyme develop educational materials for neurologists regarding the increased risk of Goodpasture disease with alemtuzumab use.
 RGP has published an article on post-alemtuzumab nephritis in which employees of Genzyme were co-authors.